Elasticsearch is an open-source full-text search engine. It is used to index data and search that data incredibly quickly.

 Following installation, you will need to access the website admin area and complete setup of the ElasticPress plugin.
 Part of that process is indexing the content of your site.
 If the content of your site is extremely large indexing via the WordPress admin may fail.
-In that case, if you have a Business 1 plan or higher, you can use the ElasticPress wp-cli commands to perform indexing over SSH.
+You can use the ElasticPress wp-cli commands to perform indexing over SSH.

 If your site makes use of custom fields and you wish to search the content of the custom fields custom development work may be required to cause ElasticPress to index and search those field.

 Limits to Kinsta’s Support for Elasticsearch

 Elasticsearch can accept queries passed to it locally on the server or over a RESTful API.
 At Kinsta, only local access to Elasticsearch is possible.
 Passing requests to Elasticsearch over the RESTful API is not possible and the necessary ports cannot be opened to accept these requests.
 If you need to pass HTTP requests to the site to be queried it will be necessary to pass the query to WordPress over the WP REST API or using an Ajax call.

 We do not support or install any Elasticsearch add-on products such as Kibana or Logstash.
 Use of Elasticsearch on our platform is limited to integration of the service with WordPress to support faster queries.